hongyang-zhao/TennisEye/README.md

 ## Cite the Paper
 Hongyang Zhao, Shuangquan Wang, Gang Zhou, and Woosub Jung.
 "TennisEye: Tennis Ball Speed Estimation using a Racket-mounted Motion Sensor."
-In 2019 18th ACM/IEEE Conference on Information Processing in Sensor Networks (IPSN).
-IEEE, 2019.
+In the 18th ACM/IEEE Conference on Information Processing in Sensor Networks (IPSN), 2019.

 ## Data Collection